 - Slow cooker: Brown veggies and meat as per the recipe, then add remaining ingredients, cover, and cook on High for 3-4 hours or Low for 4-6.

-Keep this chicken stew recipe on hand for making a quick and hearty weeknight dinner or a simple warming meal on a weekend afternoon.
+Keep this chicken stew recipe on hand for making a quick and hearty weeknight dinner or a simple comforting meal on a weekend afternoon.
 Pack the rest away for leftovers and allow the flavors to marry even more the next day!

 Making This Recipe in Advance

 Store: This chicken stew will keep in the fridge for up to 5 days in an airtight container.

 Freeze: If you do freeze, make sure to use a freezer-friendly glass container or resealable silicone bags.
 Will keep in the freezer for up to 3 months.

 Reheat: If frozen, thaw in the fridge overnight or on the counter for 6 hours.
 Simmer on low heat for approximately 5-7 minutes.